NicolasMazzoleni/nextjs-nft-marketplace-moralis-fcc/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+1. Home Page :
+    1. Show recently listed NFTs
+    2. If you own the NFT, you can updte the listing
+    3. If not, you can buy the listing

+2. Sell page :
+    1. You can list your NFTs on the marketplace